yasufumy/pytorch-partial-tagger/README.md

 ```

 Prepare your own datasets.
 Each item of dataset must have a string and tags.
-A string represents the `text` below.
+A string represents `text` below.
 Tags represent a collection of tags, where each tag has a start, a length, and a label, which are defined as `tags` below.
 A start represents a position in `text` where a tag starts.
-A length represents a distance in `text` between between the beginning of a tag and the end of a tag.
+A length represents a distance in `text` between the beginning of a tag and the end of a tag.
 A label represents what you want to assign to a span of `text` defined by a start and a length.

 ```py